Welcome to the online registration site for the European Summer Research Institute (ESRI).

 The registration fee for accepted Senior Investigators is € 925,-.

-Professionals (e.g. educators, clinicians, therapists, HR managers, change agents) who are independent practitioners or affiliated with non-academic institutions will also fall into this category.
+Professionals (e.g. educators, clinicians, therapists, HR managers, change agents) who are independent practitioners or affiliated with non-academic institutions apply in this category.
 This includes people working in business and (social) entrepreneurship.

 The registration fee for accepted Professionals is € 1.200,-.